Guide for homeowners

 What about planning permission?

 Many small extensions in NI fall under “Permitted Development”, meaning planning permission isn’t needed if you stay within size and position limits.
-The key thresholds — for a typical detached or semi-detached home not in a conservation area, AONB or with an Article 4 direction — are roughly:
+We cover this in full, with application costs, timescales and the NI-specific rules, in our planning permission NI homeowner guide.
+The key thresholds - for a typical detached or semi-detached home not in a conservation area, AONB or with an Article 4 direction - are roughly:

-These are headline figures only — the actual rules are nuanced and your local Planning Service is the only authority on whether your specific job needs permission.
-The Planning Portal at planningni.gov.uk has a search tool by address.
+These are headline figures only - the actual rules are nuanced and your local Planning Service is the only authority on whether your specific job needs permission.
+The official Planning Portal NI has a search tool by address.
+Building Regulations applications themselves go through Building Control NI, which covers every NI council.
 If your home is listed, in a conservation area, or covered by an Article 4 direction, all the permitted-development limits get tighter (often substantially).

 What your tradesperson should be doing